techiediaries/techiediaries/_posts/2017/2017-5-13-ionic-video-playing.md

     }

-You can either play a video from your filesysystem or an online video URL .
+You can either play a video from your filesysystem or an online video URL.

-Now open <em>src/pages/home/home.html</em> and add a two buttons for playing and stop playing our video
+Now open <em>src/pages/home/home.html</em> and add a two buttons for playing and stop playing our video:

     <ion-header>
     <ion-navbar>